sangeet01/limitnumen/README.md

 This directory contains the benchmark code and results demonstrating Numen's performance on the **LIMIT dataset** (DeepMind, 2025).

 ##  The Challenge
-The LIMIT paper ["On the Theoretical Limitations of Embedding-Based Retrieval"(https://arxiv.org/abs/2508.21038) ] argues that dense embedding models have a fundamental theoretical limit based on their dimension ($d$).
+The LIMIT paper [On the Theoretical Limitations of Embedding-Based Retrieval](https://arxiv.org/abs/2508.21038) argues that dense embedding models have a fundamental theoretical limit based on their dimension ($d$).
 They showed that even state-of-the-art 7B parameter models (E5-Mistral, GritLM) fail on simple retrieval tasks because they cannot represent all combinations of documents.

 ##  Numen's Solution
 Numen overcomes this limitation by using a **training-free, arbitrary-dimension** approach.
 Instead of learning a fixed-size embedding (e.g., 4096d) from a finite vocabulary, Numen uses **Character N-Gram Hashing** to map text into a dense vector space of *any* size.